Amazon Peacock Bass Fishing - Brazil

 Rio Negro fishing

-River Plate's Fishing Season: runs from June through February, which are low-water months in the Amazon Basin when 70 to 80% of the flooded jungle dries up, concentrating peacock bass to two to three percent of the area they usually inhabit.
+Season: River Plate's season runs from June through February, which are low-water months in the Amazon Basin when 70 to 80% of the flooded jungle dries up, concentrating peacock bass to two to three percent of the area they usually inhabit.

 12 Private Rivers in the Rio Negro System